-ERP is an initialism for “Enterprise Resource Planning”.
-ERP itself is a type of software, which you can operate on-premise or via the cloud.
-Apart from the usual computers, you can also install and run the best ERP software on mobile devices.
+ERP is an initialism for “Enterprise Resource Planning.”
+ERP itself is a type of software that you can operate on-premise or via the cloud.
+Apart from the usual computers, you can install and run the best ERP software on mobile devices.

 You can think of ERP as a gigantic storage system that organizes every bit of detail.
 It classifies information and then places it under subcategories for even greater accuracy.
 Most of all, it provides individuals across an organization with easy access to the data.

-It’s because of all these functions that the ERP market in the US alone has become a $14.36 billion sector in 2018.
-Among its biggest users, however, are the manufacturing, distribution, industrial, and storage sectors.
+Because of all these functions, the ERP market in the US alone has become a $14.36 billion sector in 2018.
+However, among its most significant users are the manufacturing, distribution, industrial, and storage sectors.

-After all, these organizations are home to a huge amount of products, materials, and yes, people.
-The average US warehouse, for instance, handled 13,985 stock keeping units (SKUs) in 2018.
+After all, these organizations are home to many products, materials, and, yes, people.
+The average US warehouse, for instance, handled 13,985 stock-keeping units (SKUs) in 2018.
 That’s a considerable jump of 855 SKUs from the previous year’s 13,130 SKU count.

 If your firm still uses outdated management practices, it’s time to reassess them.
 The last thing you want is for the competition to leave you in the dust with their advanced ERP.
 With a professional Epicor ERP installation, you can be several steps ahead of the game.

 Proper Epicor ERP Hardware Sizing: Key to Maximizing the ERP Software

 ERP hardware consists of physical servers, computer processors, and storage media.
 It also includes the physical devices you use for product and material management.
 There are your barcode scanners, label printers, and other mobile scanners, for starters.